stashed/docs/docs/guides/latest/workloads/statefulset.md

-# Backup and Restore Statefulset's Data
+# Backup and Restore StatefulSet's Data

-This guide will show you how to use Stash to backup and restore Statefulset's data.
+This guide will show you how to use Stash to backup and restore StatefulSet's data.

 ## Before You Begin